 Examine the output for these three models and answer the following questions in the white spacee:

-How do the R^2 values vary across the three models?
-Why does the MLR with three predictors have the highest R^2?
+How do the R2 values vary across the three models?
+Why does the MLR with three predictors have the highest R2?

 How do the slopes, confidence intervals, and associated p values for each predictor vary across the three models?
 Why does the slope for each variable change when there are different combinations of predictors in the model?